 Taught by an experienced team of co-op members, the weekly two-hour assistant’s course lab time is the forum for teaching the basic horse handling and horse care skills necessary for safe co-op participation.

 Please contact the barn correspondent for more information about the assistant’s course.

-Assistants, like all co-op members are welcome to ride the school horses for recreation outside of lessons.
-However, during their first semester, assistants must ride with an instructor present in the ring at all times.
-During their second semester, assistants may ride with another assistant present, but may not ride alone.
+Assistants, like all co-op members, are welcome to ride the school horses for recreation outside of lessons.
+However, during their first semester, Assistants must ride with an Instructor present in the ring at all times.
+During their second semester, Assistants may ride with another Assistant present, but may not ride alone.
 Presence of another co-op member ensures that new members have resources available as questions arise.
-Having passed the assistant’s course, instructors are permitted to ride alone.
+Once co-op members have passed the Assistant’s course, they are Instructors and are permitted to ride alone.

 More information and resources

 The Office of Student Life works behind the scenes to keep you safe, healthy and fulfilled throughout your journey at Earlham College.
 Whether you are looking for academic advice, a shoulder to lean on, or opportunities for personal and professional growth, our team is here to support you through it all.